 From past instances, it is understood that many participants have lost their lives because of unavailability or delayed access to beneficial therapy.
 This may lead to common agreement on the issue of PTA amendment as national legislation policy which may interrupt autonomy and freedom of sponsor on critical decisions.
-Currently Brazil and Argentina are the countries where PTA obligation has been enforced as a law (20) while other LMIC’s like India, South Africa etc. are also have also formulated guidelines for provision of PTA(10,).
+Currently Brazil and Argentina are the countries where PTA obligation has been enforced as a law (35) while other LMIC’s like India, South Africa etc. are also have also formulated guidelines for provision of PTA(10,35).

-PTA : Indian Perspective with special reference to ICMR guidelines 2017
+Post Trial Access : Indian Perspective with special reference to ICMR guidelines 2017

 We have already mentioned about the, ICMR 2006 guidelines (10) and Prof. Ranjit Roy Chaudhury expert committee (21) highlighting the importance of PTA.